Legal Entities’ Liability on the Registration of the Branches and Liaison Offices to Data Controllers’ Registry

 data p1473066740 (1)

 On the contrary, the liaison offices are not obliged to register with the Data Controllers’ Registry as the liaison offices are not considered as data controllers.
-The liaison offices can perform marketing and feasibility activities, conduct some studies in social and cultural field, make some preparations for mergers and acquisitions between companies, follow up the job opportunities closely and provide information to the central company; however, the liaison companies are not eligible to perform commercial activity.
+The liaison offices can perform marketing and feasibility activities, conduct some studies in the social and cultural field, make some preparations for mergers and acquisitions between companies, follow up the job opportunities closely and provide information to the central company; however, the liaison companies are not eligible to perform commercial activity.

-The legal entities based outside of Turkey and undertaking personal data processing activities in Turkey directly or with their branches are considered as data controllers and must register with the Data Controllers’ Registry.
+The legal entities based outside of Turkey and undertaking personal data processing activities in Turkey directly or with their branches are considered data controllers and must register with the Data Controllers’ Registry.

 Please call our Turkish lawyers based in our Head office (London) to get further information.
 Our Turkish solicitors are all based in the United Kingdom and would be happy to help.